hannesweisbach/hwvar/README.md

 The MiniFE mini app from the Mantevo benchmark suite.
 Time measurement and I/O code has been removed from the benchmark kernel.

+### Capacity

+The capacity benchmark accesses each cache line of an array of twice the working set size alternating between reads and writes.
+The intention is to deterministically cause cache misses and measure the number of cache misses and the performance variation caused by cache misses.

 ## Benchmark setup and options

 The `--size` option specifies the desired working set size, the L1 cache size as